boxiXia/EvolutionaryComputationReview/README.md

 + epistasis: genetic interaction, when the action of one gene is modified by one or more other independent genes
   + Supergenes: turn other genes on and off

-### Steady State selection (how to)

-+ choose parent at random
-+ create offspring
-+ choose someone  in population
-+ if child better than selected individual replace it

-### rank selection v.s. roulette wheel selection

-+ roulette wheel selection may suffer from premature convergence
-+ rank selection may not perform well due to small variations in large fitness

-### Combating signal to noise issue in selection

-+ normalization:
-  + gaussian: subtract mean, divide by std
-  + linear: bring min-max to [0,1]
-  + nonlinear: boltzman selection F=exp(f/T)

 ### Genetic algorithm vs. Genetic programming